The Tony Live Roleplaying System is a points based system. Players spend Character Points to buy and improve their character’s skills.

 Half-Orcs are not very intelligent and are normally disdained by the rest of the civilised world as the scum they usually are.
 They inherit some of the hardiness of their Orc side and some of the flexibility of their Human side which makes them good Warriors and Priests.

-A Half-Orc player should at least have a green or green/brown face and if possible ‘piggy’ noses.
+A Half-Orc player should at least have a green or green/brown face.
 They should also speak in a hoarse voice.

 Half-Ogres are the least intelligent of the playable Races and normally disdained by society, though some look on them with sympathy.
 They are particularly strong which makes them good Warriors.

-A Half-Ogre player should at least have a grey or grey/brown face and if possible upward pointing fangs.
+A Half-Ogre player should at least have a grey or grey/brown face.
 They should speak in a deep hoarse voice.

 The 4 basic Classes available to all races are Warrior, Mage, Priest and Scout.